ypereirareis/ypereirareis.github.io/_posts/2019-10-28-why-you-should-split-env-file-with-docker-compose-docker-swarm-stack-and-services.markdown

 * you are using PHP for your application, probably version 7.2.
 * ...

-## Problem #4: Stack update, performance and resources consumption
+## Problem #4: Stack update, performance and resources consumption.

 Docker has a built-in mecanism allowing to restart containers when dependencies have changed: env variables, docker-compose directives, networks,...
 I'm sure you see where I'm going with this...
 Imagine you want to increase PHP memory limit, you will change the value of env variable `MEMORY_LIMIT`.